jconroy14/comp20-jconroy/README.md

 # Comp20 Projects

-This repository contains a collection of projects I built while taking the Tufts Comp20 Web Development course.
+This repository contains a collection of projects I built while taking the Tufts Comp20 Web Development course during Summer 2019.

 ### Projects:
 **ride-hailing**: Provides an API for a Ride-Hailing Service to request and provide rides (Node.js, MongoDB)